 Skip to main content

-Installation
+2.2 Installation

-This guide walks through setting up the Ledge System in your Unity project For the SampleCharacter provided in this package as an example, in later chapters we'll guide you to create your own customized ledge agent.
+This guide walks through setting up the Ledge System in your Unity project for the SampleCharacter provided in this package as an example.
+In later chapters, we'll guide you to create your own customized ledge agent.

 Scene Setup